osforlife42/ros2_setup_training/README.md

 Should be good for the tutorials: `using colcon to build packages`  and `creating a package`.

-Skipping over `creating a workspace` as getting rosdep to work is not fun and not so much fascinating.
+Skipping over `creating a workspace` tutorial as getting rosdep to work is not fun and not so much fascinating.

 ### v3.2.0